top of page

 • Rights in relation to automated decision-making and profiling: You have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.

 Facilitation of these rights is pledged.
-Contact our Data Protection Officer at userdata@shirecabs.co.uk to invoke any of these rights.
+Contact our Data Protection Officer at

 Data Model

 SHIRE employs a single-thread data model with all data associated with specific users.
 User data is not accessed unless for prognostication or in-house research or reporting.
 A reasonable amount of time and expenses may be requisite to furnish certain data due to its intricacy.
-In the event of authorities or court orders soliciting data in contravention of GDPR regulations, SHIRE will evaluate any request against applicable laws and only disclose where required or permitted by law
+In the event of authorities or court orders soliciting data in contravention of GDPR regulations, SHIRE will evaluate any request against applicable laws and only disclose where required or permitted by GDPR regulation.

 Contact Information